Colin Lawson

+Life and career

 He was born in Saltburn-by-the-Sea and educated at Bradford Grammar School.
 A pupil of Thea King, Lawson was a member of the National Youth Orchestra of Great Britain during his teenage years.
 He subsequently read music at Keble College, Oxford.
 Postgraduate studies in music at the University of Birmingham saw Lawson awarded an MA in 1972 for his study of the clarinet in eighteenth-century repertoire.
 His pioneering doctoral research into the chalumeau was completed at the University of Aberdeen in 1976.
 In 2000, in recognition of his work across theory and practice, Lawson received a DMus from the University of London.
 In 2015, celebrating Lawson's pre-eminence in performance studies, the University of Sheffield awarded him an HonDMus.

 Following academic positions in Aberdeen and Sheffield, Lawson was appointed to the Chair of Performance Studies at Goldsmiths, University of London in 1998.
 Between 2001 and 2005 he was Pro-Vice Chancellor and Dean of the London College of Music & Media at Thames Valley University (now the University of West London).
-In July 2005 he became Director of the Royal College of Music, London, where he holds a Personal Chair in Historical Performance.
+Between July 2005 and August 2024 he was Director of the Royal College of Music, London.
+He continues his association with the institution as the holder of a Personal Chair in Historical Performance, and was appointed an RCM Vice-President in 2024.

 Lawson is internationally recognised as a performer of chalumeaux and historical clarinets, having held principal positions with leading British period orchestras, notably The Hanover Band, The English Concert and the London Classical Players, with whom he recorded extensively and toured world-wide.
 Described as 'a brilliant, absolutely world-class player' (Westdeutsche Allgemeine Zeitung) and ‘the doyen of period clarinettists’ (BBC Music Magazine), he has appeared as soloist in many international venues, including London's major concert halls and New York's Lincoln Center for the Performing Arts and Carnegie Hall.
 His extensive discography comprises concertos by Fasch, Hook, Mahon, Mozart, Spohr, Telemann, Vivaldi and Weber, as well as a considerable variety of chamber and orchestral music.
-Among recent recordings are two discs of sonatas by Xavier Lefèvre and a highly acclaimed CD of the Mozart Clarinet Quintet and other fragments.
+Among more recent recordings are two discs of sonatas by Xavier Lefèvre and a highly acclaimed CD of the Mozart Clarinet Quintet and other fragments.